thewunder/corma-benchmark/README.md

 Corma uses 50% less memory than Doctrine.

-Doctrine is still > 15% faster at simple read operations, how??
+Doctrine is ~15% faster at simple read operations when event dispatching is enabled.
+Without the event dispatcher read operations are about the same.